 conda install -c conda-forge napari

-pip install git+https://github.com/napari/napari.git#egg=napari[all]
+python -m pip install "git+https://github.com/napari/napari.git#egg=napari[all]"

-checking it worked¶
+Checking it worked¶

 After installation you should be able to launch napari from the command line by simply running

-An empty napari viewer should appear as follows
+An empty napari viewer should appear as follows.

-choosing a different Qt backend¶
+Choosing a different Qt backend¶

 (UI).
 In Python, there are two alternative libraries to run this, called

-pip install napari[all] will (currently) install
+pip install napari will not install either.
+You might

-pip install napari[pyside2] # or for PyQt5 pip install napari[pyqt5]
+pip install "napari[pyqt5]" # for PyQt5 # OR pip install "napari[pyside2]" # for PySide2

-Note: if you switch backends, it’s a good idea to
+If you switch backends, it’s a good idea to

 pip uninstall the one

-installing as a bundled app¶
+Install as a bundled app¶

 napari can also be installed as a bundled app on each of the major platforms, MacOS, Windows, and Linux with a simple one click download and installation process.
 You might want to install napari as a bundled app if you are unfamiliar with installing Python packages or if you were unable to get the installation process described above working.
 The bundled app version of napari is the same version that you can get through the above described processes, and can still be extended with napari plugins installed directly via the app.

 To access the cross platform bundles you can visit our release

 are interested in and expand the

 assets tab to get a view that looks like

 You can then download the appropriate zip file for your platform.

-installing the MacOS bundle¶
+Installing the MacOS bundle¶

 Once you have downloaded the MacOS bundle zip you will have a zip file with a

 napari-0.3.7-macOS.zip.
 After unzipping you will have a file with a

+napari-0.3.7.dmg.
 Double clicking the

 dmg will open a new finder

 by dragging the

 napari icon onto the